 - Respect underpins our conduct expectations and behaviour policy.

 Tolerance of those of different faiths and beliefs

-A downloadable version is available here British Values audit 2018
+A downloadable version can also be found here of the: British Values audit 2018